pimpannt/jmeter/Readme.md

 (http://www.testautomationguru.com/jmeter-tips-tricks-for-beginners/)

 **1.Exclude static file from test plan**
-    ex. .css/gif, libraly version. but insert it by configuration file
+⋅⋅ex. .css/gif, libraly version. but insert it by configuration file

 **2.Use Transaction / Simple Controller**
     group request by scenario within Transaction or Simpler Controller